LutzBoeckelmann/YADA/README.md

 Any found dependency will be added to the ITypeDescription together with the IDependencyContext containing information about the occurrence.
 Any needed information will be retrieved during this step and stored in the result set.

 If not any type should be analyzed it is possible to ignore them directly during the type loading.
-This can be done with the **YADA.Core.Analyser.IgnoreType** Attribute.
+This can be done with the **YADA.Analyzer.IgnoreType** Attribute.
 This has to be added above one method in the call stack which creates the typeloader.
 No only the type will be removed from the result set also any dependency to this type in other types are ignored.
 In the example above ```[IgnoreType("**.*Dependency*")]``` will remove any class containing **Dependency** in the name or as part of a namespace.